Double standard: ‘any code or set of principles containing different provisions for one group of people than for another’

 If you have kids, you have a double standard as well.
 I certainly do.
 If I’m outside mowing the lawn and I notice my neighbor’s kid picking his nose, I probably wouldn’t say anything.
 But if it’s my kid picking his nose, I am going to shout out “GET YOUR FINGER OUT OF YOUR NOSE SON.”

 Double standard.
 We all have it and so does God.
-It’s a double standard born out of love though.
+It’s a double standard born out of love.
 It’s a double standard which desires all to first know the Truth of God’s love and His acceptance, and then second to know the Truth of God’s law and His standard for our lives.

 A lot of people out there – both inside and outside the Church – are confused about the double standard of Christianity.
 Hopefully this makes it clear.

-If you’re on the inside:
+So if you’re on the inside:

 STOP judging people on the outside and START judging yourself.